tcolgate/tcolgate.github.io/content/blog/newest.md

 For prometheus I opted to implement [Least-Triangle-Three-Bucket](http://skemman.is/stream/get/1946/15343/37285/3/SS_MSthesis.pdf).
 This was largely chosen because it seemed interesting, and there is a somewhat "visual" component to what PAA is trying to do.
+LTTB attempts to maintain the visual aspects of downsampled data for display purposes.
 In practice, the technique is expensive and simpler methods should be tried for comparison.

-The process is adjusted as follows:
+The process is PAA adjusted as follows:

 * LTTB Downsample the data to 8 samples.
 * z-Normalize this downsampled data.
 * Quantize the resulting data.
-* Take each 3 bit sample and pack into a sinlge integer
+* Take each 3 bit sample and pack into a single integer
 * Convert that integer to a float64

 ## Usage